davidpasch1/crawlframej/README.md

 - running the unit tests
 - building the API docs

-The framework consists of two parts:
-- the core framework
+You may want to try out the provided demo programs in the `crawlframej-stages` module.
-- the implementation of the framework (stages)
+Check-out the API documentation of the module for more information.

-The core framework contains the interfaces and abstract classes of the framework.
-It depends solely on the logging module, and can be thus used in scenarios where a minimal dependency on 3rd party libraries is desired.

-The provided framework implementation contains default implementations and demo programs.
+For a complete web-crawler, an implementor of the framework will usually have to provide the following:
+- a parser stage for the downloaded web-pages
+- a crawling strategy to direct the crawl and to filter URLs eg due to the `robots.txt`
+- common utilites which are currently not included by the default implementation like a parser for sitemaps and for the `robots.txt`

 ## Documentation
 Check-out the API documentation.

 ## Licenses
-The following libraries are being referenced by the project:
+The following libraries are being referenced by the core framework `crawlframej-core`:
-- *jsoup*: MIT license
 - *log4j*: Apache 2.0
 - *commons-\**: Apache 2.0
 - *javatuples*: Apache 2.0

+The default implementation `crawlframej-stages` further needs the following libraries:
+- *jsoup*: MIT license
 - *httpclient*: Apache 2.0

 The following libraries are only used for running the unit tests: